FeruzaShokirjonovna/quiz-app/README.md

 - From the source section drop-down menu, select the Main Branch
 - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - <https://feruzashokirjonovna.github.io/quiz-app/>
+The live link can be found here - <https://feruzashokirjonovna.github.io/quiz-app/>.

 ### Cloning

 Cloning the repository will allow to download a local version of the repository to be worked on.

-- Find the relevant GitHub repository
+- Find the relevant GitHub repository.
-- Press the arrow on the Code button
+- Press the arrow on the Code button.
-- Copy the link that is shown in the drop-down
+- Copy the link that is shown in the drop-down.
-- Now open whatever editor for use & select the directory location where needed the clone created
+- Now open whatever editor for use & select the directory location where needed the clone created.
-- In the terminal type 'git clone' & then paste the link copied in GitHub
+- In the terminal type 'git clone' & then paste the link copied in GitHub.
 - Press enter and the local clone will be created.